What does the sleeping position mean?

 This is also a sign that your dog is secure and feels safe.
 It is very comfortable and allows a sound sleep.
 A dog would find it hard to spring up and defend itself quickly from this position, so you know your cockapoo is relaxed and content.
 It is not expecting an attack any time soon.

 Sleeping on it’s stomach.

 This is more of a resting position than a comfortable sleeping position.
 It allows a dog to spring into action without hesitation.
 In the wild, it would be a sign of readiness.
 In your home, it is usually a sign that your Cockapoo does not want to miss out on anything.
-Resting but keeping an eye out for snacks, cuddles, toys and leashes.
+Resting but watching for snacks, cuddles, toys and leashes.

-If your pooch sleeps soundly on its back or side, well done.
-You have created an environment where it can truly relax and sleep happily without worry.
+If your cockapoo sleeps soundly on its back or side, well done.
+You have created an environment where they can truly relax and sleep happily without worry.
 However, if your dog often naps curled up or on its stomach, do not worry.
-Natural instincts play a huge part in dog psychology.
+Instincts play a huge part in dog psychology.
 It simply can’t shake off natural habits.

 Mike is the proud owner of a 7-year-old Cockapoo named Luna.
 He loves to share stories, tips and information about owning a Cockapoo.
 With over7 years of experience as an owner, Mike is passionate about helping others own and care for their dog.